developerRitesh/git_common_commands/README.md

 git stash clear

 git config --global user.email "you@example.com"

 git config --global user.name "Your Name"

+# practical scenarios
+1. added a commit and left a file to add
+2. added the commit altogether to a different branch